Alcohol

 As part of its 2009 investigation into the conduct of the UK alcohol industry, the House of Commons Health Select Committee obtained access to internal marketing documents from both producers and their advertising agencies.
 These documents were then analysed by the Institute for Social Marketing.

-These revealed major shortcomings in the current self-regulatory codes covering alcohol advertising.
-Specifically, the codes do not, as they are supposed to, protect young people from alcohol advertising; prevent the promotion of drunkenness and excess; or the linking of alcohol with social and sexual success.
-Nor do they even attempt to address sponsorship, and the documents show this is being systematically used to undermine rules prohibiting the linking of alcohol with youth culture and sporting prowess.
-Finally, the codes are extremely weak in their treatment of new media which are rapidly becoming the biggest channel for alcohol promotion.
-The result is a regulatory system that is impossible to police and vulnerable to exploitation.
+These revealed major shortcomings in the self-regulatory codes covering alcohol advertising.
+Specifically, the codes did not, as they are supposed to, protect young people from alcohol advertising; prevent the promotion of drunkenness and excess; or the linking of alcohol with social and sexual success.
+Nor did they even attempt to address sponsorship, and the documents showed this being systematically used to undermine rules prohibiting the linking of alcohol with youth culture and sporting prowess.
+Finally, the codes were extremely weak in their treatment of new media which were rapidly becoming the biggest channel for alcohol promotion.
+The result was a regulatory system that was impossible to police and vulnerable to exploitation.

 ISM Staff: Gerard Hastings, Oona Brooks (left 2010), Kathryn Angus, Martine Stead, Thomas Anker (left) and Tom Farrell (Open University)